-In the rear area of the workshop complex is the company canteen, a building nestled in the green land and set out on three floors on the north-east side and four floors on the south-east and southwest sides.
+In the rear area of the workshop complex is the company canteen, a building immersed in the green land and set out on three floors on the north-east side and four floors on the south-east and southwest sides.

 The building was designed by Ignazio Gardella (1953-1961), with the participation of the production engineer Roberto Guiducci in the design and building phases.
 Their collaboration also extended to a subsequent extension (1968-1970) project which was not implemented.

 The building gives the impression of prestigious architecture.
-Gardella took many suggestions from reading about the architecture of F.L.
-Wright which he used when studying the layout, colours and covering materials for the building and in some stunning architectural elements (such as the square layout flower box that surmounts the end of the long corridor of the area for receiving suppliers and houses the entrance to the ramp that leads to the lower level).
+Gardella took many suggestions from reading about the architecture of Frank Lloyd Wright which he used when studying the layout, colours and covering materials for the building and in some stunning architectural elements (such as the square layout flower box that surmounts the end of the long corridor of the area for receiving suppliers and houses the entrance to the ramp that leads to the lower level).

-Finally the canteen designed by Gardella was the privileged subject of many important signature pictures for portraying the building and the activities carried out therein which contributed to emphasise the symbolic value and impose the way in which they should be read.
+The canteen designed by Gardella was the privileged subject of many important signature pictures for portraying the building and the activities carried out therein which contributed to emphasise the symbolic value and impose the way in which they should be read.